deeplearning4j/deeplearning4j/word2vec.md

             }
         });

-That is, get rid of the `ClassPathResource` and feed the absolute path of your txt file into the LineSentenceIterator.
+That is, get rid of the `ClassPathResource` and feed the absolute path of your `.txt` file into the `LineSentenceIterator`.

         SentenceIterator iter = new LineSentenceIterator(new File("/your/absolute/file/path/here.txt"));

-In bash, you can find the absolute file path of any directory by typing `pwd` in your command line from within that directory.
-To that path, you'll add the file name and voila.
-Make sure that you have one word per line.
+In bash, you can find the absolute file path of any directory by typing `pwd` in your command line from within that same directory.
+To that path, you'll add the file name and *voila*.
+Make sure you have one word per line.

 ### Tokenizing the Data